Off-the-Charts Evil:

 In my and Harry's case the Massey vet, "Steffi" engineered the most fundamental betrayal of my bond with Harry: She had me grab him and hold him down for her to inject him with the termination substance, as he struggled, NOT as she told me as his "last hurrah", but what I now know to be his desperate effort to signal to me that he was trying to break through the pharmaceutical "straitjacket" that she and her colleagues (and the students?) had put him in.

-No Visibility, No Oversight & No Accountability
+No Visibility, No Oversight.
+No Accountability.

 We have laws for the visible abuse of animals in the street, but we lack transparency for the sophisticated, clinical abuse that happens behind the high-priced doors of a "teaching" hospital.

 I have hardly slept.
 And I can't eat without becoming nauseous.
-I see the horrific images in my mind's eye all day, and when I move from REM sleep into a lighter stage of sleep - and I wake up with adrenaline and cortisol coursing through my veins at 3am.
+I see the horrific images in my mind's eye all day, and when I move from REM sleep into a lighter stage of sleep, I wake up with adrenaline and cortisol coursing through my veins.
 Most mornings.
 Not just once or twice.
 Like now.
 I'm typing this at, literally, 4.21am, because I can't sleep.
-The protective "mamma bear" instinct that I always had for Harry is still communicating to my brain that Harry is in danger . . . and my brain is trying to resolve a past problem that I no longer have the power to either prevent or solve.
-It's over.
-Like his life.

-To those students who witnessed and/or participated in these acts of sophisticated, clinical abuse without objection or intervention, I say: As future "veterinarians", you have already been compromised before your veterinary careers have even begun.
+As future "veterinarians", you have already been compromised before your veterinary careers have even begun.
 You have already reached a stage of complete ethical and moral desensitisation.

-To be clear, both the Veterinary Council of New Zealand's Code of Professional Conduct for Veterinarians and the New Zealand Veterinary Association (NZVA) oath emphasise that the veterinarian's first responsibility is to the animal.
+To be clear, both the Veterinary Council of New Zealand's Code of Professional Conduct for Veterinarians and the New Zealand Veterinary Association (NZVA) oath emphasises that the veterinarian's first responsibility is to the animal.

 And I must now live with the knowledge that I unwittingly delivered Harry into their hands.

-From: editor@consumeraffairswriter.com <editor@consumeraffairswriter.com>
+From : editor@consumeraffairswriter.com <editor@consumeraffairswriter.com>

-Sent: Tuesday, 27 January 2026 4:17 am
+Sent : Tuesday, 27 January 2026 4:17 am

-To: 'Privacy' <Privacy@massey.ac.nz>
+To : 'Privacy' <Privacy@massey.ac.nz>

-Cc: 'Iain McLachlan' <iain@vetcouncil.org.nz>; 'Liam Shields' <liam@vetcouncil.org.nz>; 'Seton Butler' <seton@vetcouncil.org.nz>; 'enquiries@privacy.org.nz' <enquiries@privacy.org.nz>; 'editor@consumeraffairswriter.com' <editor@consumeraffairswriter.com>
+Cc : 'Iain McLachlan' <iain@vetcouncil.org.nz>; 'Liam Shields' <liam@vetcouncil.org.nz>; 'Seton Butler' <seton@vetcouncil.org.nz>; 'enquiries@privacy.org.nz' <enquiries@privacy.org.nz>; 'editor@consumeraffairswriter.com' <editor@consumeraffairswriter.com>

-Subject: URGENT: VISUAL EVIDENCE OF CRUELTY AND ILL-TREATMENT: RE: Privacy Request: Kelly 01 2026 - Formal Rejection of Restricted Access and Final Deadline
+Subject : URGENT: VISUAL EVIDENCE OF CRUELTY AND ILL-TREATMENT: RE: Privacy Request: Kelly 01 2026 - Formal Rejection of Restricted Access and Final Deadline

 Ms Mullan